 One of the ways composers create tension is by using notes that are not in the chord.
-The two that are predominant are note-above and half-step below.
-It is how composers use these notes is what gives each their own individual style.
+While there are many types of non-chord tones, the two that are predominant are note-above and half-step below.
+How composers use these notes is what gives each their own individual style.

 With the understanding of how melodies are created, we have a better grasp on interpreting it.
-Since non-chord tones are dissonant, we want to bring them out, adding tension through crescendo.
+Since non-chord tones are dissonant, we want to bring them out: add tension.
+Generally, we bring out the tension through crescendo.

 Because the note-above is generally part of the scale, it is tension quotient low.

 A style of note that receives a higher tension rating is the half-step below.
 The attraction of this note is that it works like a leading tone.
 [A leading tone is the seventh scale degree of a scale and helps define the tonic.]
-One of the beauties about these notes is they create a mini-modulation.
-Treat the half-step below similar to the note-above/appoggiatura, bring out then back off on the release note.
+One of the beauties about these notes is they create a mini-tonicization.
+Like the noteabove/appoggiatura, bring out the half-step below dynamically then back off on the release note.

-By using chromaticism, notes outside the key, the highest level of tension is created.
+The highest type of tension note is chromaticism.
+By using notes outside the key, a high level of tension is created.
 This tension is to be embraced and brought out.
-Chromaticism is often used to suspend the key, minitonicizations to other chords (secondary dominants/diminished chords)
+Chromaticism is often used to suspend the key, mini-tonicizations to other chords (secondary dominants/diminished chords)

-This is one of the tools that will be used the most in ensemble playing and is found in the majority of the accompaniment lines.
-By bringing these out these note changes, the harmonic structure of the music is featured.
+Chromaticism is one of the tools that will be used the most in ensemble playing and is found in the majority of the accompaniment lines.
+By brining these out these note changes, the harmonic structure is featured.
 Do not forget to give direction to long notes.